Research

 Our research is interdisciplinary and ever-changing.
 We believe in exploring real world problems, particularly those impacting our community.
 As such, our current projects frequently.
 Below is a description of some of our focus areas:

-• Resilience in Children: This project examines resiliency, socialization, bullying behaviors, and school cohesiveness in school-aged children.
-Some work utilizes data from The COREMatters Project, which incorporates physical training with SEL curriculum.
+- Resilience in Children: This project examines resiliency, socialization, bullying behaviors, and school cohesiveness in school-aged children.
+Various projects are underway.

-• Student Projects: These vary by term.
+- Student Projects: These vary by term.
 Advanced research assistants (RAs) have the opportunity to propose new research.
 These projects are supervised by Dr. Cipra.
 RAs in this investigative role learn crucial skills in project design, coding, and presentation of work.
-A current student project is titled Cognitive Dissonance in Major Declaration.
+A student project focused on adolescent career and life skills preparation is currently collecting data.